-The results from the baseline method, shown in Figure~\ref{fig:demo_baseline}, highlight the limitations of conventional approaches.
-The implicit natural language specification fails to produce reliable or fine-grained control.
-The emotional contagion curves for the different bias levels collapse onto one another, with largely overlapping trajectories and no stable ordering.
-This demonstrates that simple instructions are insufficient for precisely controlling complex cognitive dynamics.

-In stark contrast, the results for CoBRA, presented in Figure~\ref{fig:demo_cobra}, provide strong evidence for our validation goal.
-We observe a pronounced dose-response relationship: the degree of emotional contagion exhibited by the agents is strongly correlated with their pre-programmed level of the Bandwagon Effect.
-This predictable, fine-grained differentiation between agents confirms that the variable controlled by CoBRA has a direct and measurable impact on the emergent behavior.
+\textbf{Results.} The results from the baseline method (Fig.~\ref{fig:demo_baseline}) show that implicit natural language specifications fail to produce effective control: the emotional contagion curves for different intended bias levels largely collapse onto one another, with overlapping trajectories and no stable ordering.
+This indicates that simple instructions are insufficient for precisely controlling complex cognitive dynamics.
+In contrast, the \textsc{CoBRA} results (Fig.~\ref{fig:demo_cobra}) provide strong evidence for our validation goal.
+We observe a clear dose--response relationship: the degree of emotional contagion is strongly correlated with the agents’ pre-programmed bandwagon effect levels.
+This predictable, fine-grained separation across agents indicates that \textsc{CoBRA} controls a stable behavioral tendency rather than a specific prompt pattern.

-This demonstration confirms that CoBRA's application extends far beyond its Classic Social Experiment Testbeds.
-CoBRA is not merely manipulating surface-level responses.
-Instead, it successfully modulates an underlying cognitive process, which in turn governs how agents behave in novel and complex social simulations.